How Fast Usain Bolt Can Run?

 For staters, the 50K race is exactly 31.07 miles.

-Of course, it’s only five more miles than a standard marathon but, as I will explain later, the distance is a whole new ballgame.
+Sure, it’s just five extra miles, but trust me, as I will explain later, the distance is a whole new ballgame.

 How Long Is a 50K in Miles?

-I know that sounds daunting, but if you’ve already committed to running one, congratulations!
+It might sound intimidating, but if you’re up for it, congratulations!
 It’s a huge decision, and I salute your determination.

 To put it into perspective, a 50K is like running 10 consecutive 5Ks.
 While it might “only” be five miles more than a marathon, those miles make all the difference—especially when you’re on rugged terrain.

-Most 50K races occur on trails, adding a new challenge layer.
+Most 50K races take place on trails and technical terrains, adding a new challenge layer.
 But if you approach it with the right mindset and preparation, you’ll be amazed at what your body can do.

 What’s more?

-Most 50K events require you to be self-sustained regarding hydration and nutrition since aid stations are scarce and far between.
+In most 50Ks, you’ll need to carry your own water and snacks since aid stations are scarce and far between.

 Is a 50K an Ultra-Marathon?